popey/popey.com-blog/content/post/2023/10/multi-presenter-podcast-transrciption.md

 ## Conclusion

 Overall I'm very impressed at what we've got so far.
 Having the entire show as a single text file, hosted on our own website is very compelling.
 We could potentially add these to a public git repo, so if people do spot errors, they can easily be corrected.
-A typo here and there is much easier to motivate people to correct than "please transcribe this entire episode".
+A typo here and there is much easier to motivate people to correct than "Please transcribe this entire episode".

 The elephant in the room though, is payment.
 The free plan allowed me to upload three files.
 I hit that limit already.
 The [paid options](https://otter.ai/pricing) allow for many more uploads, multiple team members (so it's not all on one person to do this), an expanded vocabulary, and other features we're less likely to use.

-After playing with [Otter.ai](https://otter.ai/) I'd love to get all the episodes transcribed, and published on the site, but I need to talk that over with Mark, Martin and Joe to see if there's anything I've missed.
+After playing with [Otter.ai](https://otter.ai/referrals/FQN84FYF) I'd love to get all the episodes transcribed, and published on the site, but I need to talk that over with Mark, Martin and Joe to see if there's anything I've missed.